micro-gl/nitro-gl/notes/Notes.md

 ```

 ```
-optimize normalized decoders of float points to use fixed point
+optimize normalized decoders of float pos to use fixed point

 ```